Last Updated: July 07, 2021

 Pre-Application Forms for some Programs

 While sending information in the pre-application form, candidates should treat it exactly like an official application.
 Being rejected during the pre-application process leads to an obvious rejection during the official admission process even if the candidate applies again.
 Errors in the application form along with missing or inaccurate documents being uploaded can lead to the pre-application being rejected even if the candidate has a strong profile that fits the college requirements.
 Despite having a pre-application form, it is common for certain colleges and institutions to not get back to the candidate.
 In such cases, they are advised to apply officially anyway.

 Note: Not all colleges offer pre-application evaluation.
-Some colleges will not respond if you try to contact them about your profile/credentials.
-Each department receives thousands of applications and it's really not possible to evaluate each application (maybe at some point it will be done using artificial Intelligence!).
+Some colleges will not respond if the candidate tries to contact them about their profile/credentials.
+Each department receives thousands of applications and it's really not possible to evaluate each application.